-As the discrete manufacturer assembles a finished product, it must be added to inventory while, at the same time, the parts used to create it must be removed to ensure accurate inventory counts.
+As the discrete manufacturer assembles a finished product, it must be added to inventory while, at the same time, the parts used to create it must be removed to ensure accurate inventory counts (a parts inventory system).
 Product in all stages (work in progress) adds raw materials and labor costs to update the value of the product as it goes through production.

 All the steps involved must be tracked and costs recorded to ensure the business meets demand while minimizing the amount of cash invested in inventory.
 All operations from arrival of supplies through delivery of finished product to the customer must be accurately tracked to keep finances up-to-date and production continuous.

 Trying to manage any of the workflow stages on spreadsheets is certain to lead to inconsistencies down the line.
 Only software designed to be a complete discrete manufacturing system that manages all the workflows from one end of your business to the other will be a platform built to support growth.

 Q: What is the difference between continuous and discrete manufacturing?

 A: Discrete entails production using parts that are made beforehand in their own manufacturing processes, therefore, it is not a continuous process because various steps are completed in advance.
 In continuous manufacturing, production is ongoing, and no stoppage of workflow is necessary.